olaanders/rpg-wfrp/beasts/beast-skaven.md

 _The Ratmen of Clan Moulder are the mad geniuses of Skaven society.
-They use surgery, dark magic, and Warpstone to create foul beasts like Rat Ogres (see page
-105) to serve them.
+They use surgery, dark magic, and Warpstone to create foul beasts like Rat Ogres to serve them.
 Packmasters drive these creations into battle with wicked whips, controlling them with unparalleled expertise._